-Section 2225 Tuition from Public Funds-
+Section 22285 Tuition from Public Funds-

-2225.1 Tuition for Independent Schools in Vermont-
+22285.1 Tuition for Independent Schools in Vermont-

-Tuition shall not be paid from public funds to any independent elementary or secondary school in Vermont unless the school satisfies the requirements in Subsection 2223.5 (Annual Compliance Assurance), SBE Rule Section 2226 (Application), SBE Rule Section 2227 (Approval) or Section 2224 (Alternate Approval Process), as well as and SBE Rule Section 2229 (Approval to Receive Public Tuition, Special Education Tuition).
+Tuition shall not be paid from public funds to any independent elementary or secondary school in Vermont unless the school satisfies the requirements in Section 2223 (Requirements to Operate an Approved Independent School or Approved Independent School Ineligible to Receive Public Tuition) and Section 2224 (Application and Reapplication for Approval; Approval Process) SBE Rule 2226 (Application), SBE Rule 2227 (Approval), as well as and SBE Rule Section 2229 (Approval to Receive Public Tuition, Special Education Tuition).
 Notwithstanding this prohibition, tuition may be paid from public funds in cases where:

-- (a) There is an order from a court or from a due process hearing pursuant to SBE RuleSubsection 2365.1.6 (Due Process Complaint Procedures)-requiring such payment, or - (b) The Secretary has approved an exception for a placement in an independent school pursuant to SEE RuleSubsection 2230.1 (Exceptional Circumstances Approval Process).
+- (a) There is an order from a court or from a due process hearing pursuant to SBE RuleSubsection 2365.1.6 (Due Process Complaint Procedures)-requiring such payment, or - (b) The Secretary has approved an exception for a placement in an independent school pursuant to SBE RuleSubsection 2230.1 (Exceptional Circumstances Approval Process).

-2225.2 Tuition for Out of State Schools
+22285.2 Tuition for Out of State Schools